sarinapadilla/bestbets-api/tools/run/README.md

 # Managing Best Bets Containers

+**Scripts in this directory should be deployed together and on the path for the resource account responsbile for running the system.**

 The Best Bets start up scripts each take a single parameter consisting of the name of a configuration file.
 One of the values in the configuration files is the container name to use for that particular instance.
 This allows multiple containers to run from a single image.